OlaYZen/Enhance-Windows/README.md

 <img src="./Images/Windows%2010/Win%2010%201.png" alt="Win 10 Img" width="400"/><img src="./Images/Windows%2011/Win%2011%201.png" alt="Win 11 Img" width="400"/>
-> how it looks like on each operating system
+> how it looks like on each operating system (the images are outdated, and im too lazy to update them. this is somewhat of what they look like)
 >
 > if you want to see more images of both versions [click me](https://github.com/OlaYZen/Enhance-Windows/wiki/Compare-Win10-vs-Win11)